VERACRUZ; COFFEE, TOBACCO, AND VANILLA

 Breakfast included.

-lime, orange, tangerine, mango, grapefruit, banana, and several others!
-Right after lunch, we ́ll continue our way to Veracruz to fly back to Reynosa and on to the Rio Grande Valley afterwards, with fond memories of a great and well-paced tour!
+After late breakfast, we will start to head to the airport to fly back to the Reynosa Airport and to the RGV afterwards, with fond memories of a great and well-paced tour.

 Breakfast included.